-Determine if expenditures charged to the District's Building Fund as they pertain to Proposition 39, Election of 2012, Series A & B and 2016, Series A General Obligation Bonds.
+Determine the expenditures charged to the District's Building Fund as they pertain to the Bonds.

-Determine whether expenditures charged to the Building Fund as they pertain to Proposition 39, Election of Measure E Series 2015A and Measure E Series 2017B General Obligation Bonds, have been made in accordance with the Bond project list approved by the voters through approval of Measure E in November, 2014.
+Determine whether expenditures charged to the Building Fund, as they pertain to the Bonds, have been made in accordance with the Bond project list approved by the voters.

-Note any incongruities, system weakness, or non-compliance with specific Education Code Sections related to Bond oversight, and provide recommendations for improvement.
+Note any incongruities, system weakness, or non-compliance with specific Education Code Sections related to Bond oversight and provide recommendations for improvement.